realworldocaml/book/book/imperative-programming/README.md

 effectively impossible to compile.

-To avoid such impossible cases, the compiler only allows three possible constructs to show up on the righthand side of a `let rec`: a function definition, a constructor, or the lazy keyword.
+To avoid such impossible cases, the compiler only allows three possible constructs to show up on the right-hand side of a `let rec`: a function definition, a constructor, or the lazy keyword.
 This excludes some reasonable things, like our definition of `memo_rec`, but it also blocks things that don't make sense, like our definition of `x`.